 Aside from lounging and playing on the beach, there’s plenty to do in Pula itself that will keep the whole family occupied.
 There’s high octane fun with lasers at Alpha Strike Lazer Tag, and if problem solving enthrals you then Pula has an Escape Room right in the centre of town, where you’ll spend an hour solving clues and escaping a ‘locked’ room.

 Bring on the night

 Most bars in the centre of Pula close around midnight but this doesn’t mean the fun stops – it just moves elsewhere.
 You could always kick off your evening by heading down to the docks and admiring Pula’s awesome lightshow.
 This takes place four times every night in 15 minute-bursts, and the extraordinary show literally lights up the sky.

-Outside of the centre of Pula you’ll find a whole lot of bars that stay open until the early hours of the morning, and if you’re feeling peckish Pula has plenty of restaurants where you can feed your appetite.
+Outside of the centre of Pula you’ll find a whole lot of bars that stay open until the early hours of the morning, and if you’re feeling peckish Pula has plenty of restaurants where you can feed your appetite with delicious Croatian cuisine.
 The Istrian local menus include steaks from the local breed of cattle, but there’s also seafood on the menu, as well as a full international repertoire.